-In Alta, Wyoming, biking is a year round sport –and fat bikers enjoy access to 15km of groomed Nordic track and 2 new miles of singletrack trails.
+In Alta, Wyoming, biking is a year round sport –and fat bikers enjoy access to 15km of groomed Nordic track and over 4 miles of singletrack trails.
 Grand Targhee Resort was the first ski resort in the United States to embrace and endorse winter fat bikes on the Nordic trail system.
 Fat bikers who purchase a Nordic Day Ticket or a Nordic Season Pass will have access to ride on the Grand Targhee Resort Nordic Trail System.
 Please visit the Activity Center to purchase your ticket or season pass.

 Stop by Teton Mountain Outfitters for on-mountain fat bike rentals, or Habitat in Driggs to rent one or several fat bikes.
 Along with Grand Targhee Resort there are numerous trails throughout Teton Valley that offer winter fat bike riding.
 Once you have ridden Jolly Green Giants and the Rick’s Basin Trails we recommend heading down Ski Hill Road to the Teton Canyon Trail as an alternative; even put on the headlamps and have a roll at night around Jolly Green Giants to see the valley lights.